 #TiqOurWord Be careful as you climb up the elevated platform to get the trending shot of a door atop trees.

 Climb a rustic treehouse

-#TiqOurWord Contrary to misconception, it only takes 100+ steps to reach the treehouse but do be mindful of your safety, especially if you have pre-existing medical conditions.
-Ensure you are protected with the right level of coverage with Tiq Travel Insurance by Etiqa.
+#TiqOurWord Contrary to misconception, it only takes 100+ steps to reach the treehouse but do be careful as the makeshift steps were rather shaky when we visited.
+Ensure you are protected with the right level of coverage, especially if you have pre-existing medical conditions.
+Learn more about Tiq Travel Insurance by Etiqa.

 Enjoy quality coffee in style at hipster cafes

 Feeling the pinch when you café hop in Johor Bahru, Malaysia?
 Well, at Batam, prices are kept reasonable with plenty of food options.
 From local cuisine to western fares, macarons and gelato, you can indulge in culinary adventures and food photography at these hipster cafes.

 Hug a huge teddy bear at Lee’s Cafe & Bar or enjoy a cup of coffee at the greenhouse-like Chemistree Café that everyone seems to be talking about.
 At the Anchor Café & Roastery, a cup of latte costs ~S$2.50 only.
 Time to café hop in Batam!

 Fancy freshly brewed beer?
 Head on down to Fresh Beer Batam, the only microbrewery on the island for some fresh beer with flavours such as Passion fruit or Seaweed.
 In addition to flavourful beer that comes in a variety of colours, you can enjoy alfresco dining with live music at this rooftop venue.

 Hunt for Kueh Lapis hidden in a private residential estate